 One doesn’t make the decision to do Vipassana lightly.
 Even if you find a center in a town near you, the 11 days it takes to complete the retreat is a fair chunk of time off.

 In the east, a monastic life is far more common.
 Because of this, Vipassana retreats are common, many of them offer easier courses for children.

 The role these establishments play in society might be comparable to a well-catered campground in ours.
 The kind of campground where you find glampers pulled up in their RVs forming a wagon round, fishing poles and kayaks for rent at the lake, and maybe an archery range too.
 All that excess to help people find just one word.
 Peace.

 Admittedly, the campground sounds like a lot of fun to me.
-There is stuff for the kids to do, most likely I’ll be able to find some photogenic flora, and I love tending a campfire as much as the next guy.
+There is stuff for the kids to do, most likely I will be able to find some photogenic flora, and I love tending a campfire as much as the next guy.

 But I know that after I leave, the campground will more or less be the experience I expected it to be and I will remember it the same as all the other campground experiences from before.
 Vipassana, if nothing else, will be something completely different.
 So don’t start a retreat with any expectations.
 Just start a retreat.

 2. Your training won’t save you